-Move with the game herds as they migrate across the plains, nurse their young, and stave off predators on our Guided Photo Expeditions, a Tanzania Photo Safari.
+Move with the game herds as they migrate across the plains, nurse their young, and stave off predators our All-Inclusive Guided Photo Expedition, a Tanzania Photo Safari.

 This exclusive African photo safari is designed to provide the best of what a Tanzania photo safari has to offer: great plains brimming with legions of Big 5 game, spectacular landscapes, scenery that never seems to end, a welcoming population comprised of diverse ethnic groups and cultures, and luxury accommodations selected for comfort, knowledgeable and friendly staff, great food, and convenience to our locations for photographing animals in the African wild.

 This Big 5 game photo safari will bring you into the very center of the game herds as they migrate across the plains, nurse and protect their young, and stave off predators both on land and in water.
 You’ll also have to opportunity to experience the Tanzanian people on an intimate level in their daily lives, spending a morning with the enthusiastic students and teachers at a local school, hunting and picking berries with members of the Hadzabe tribe, and taking part in the culinary culture of the Maasai.